ms-jayanth/Co2_Emission_Prediction_Deployment/README.md

 A faster way to build and deploy data apps.
 Streamlit is the first app framework build specifically for Machine learning and Data Science teams.
 <br>
 <br>
-Here we have deployed two applications:
+Here we have deployed two scripts:
 1. EDA
 2. Prediction